-Biology and life history Codling moth overwinters as mature larvae in silken cocoons (hybernaculi) spun under loose bark, in the soil, or in litter at the base of the tree.
-Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom of the apple variety 'Red Delicious'.
+Biology and life history Codling moth overwinter as mature larvae in silken cocoons (hybernaculi) spun under loose bark, in the soil, or in litter at the base of the tree.
+Pupation takes place in the spring around the time the first blossoms are showing pink, and adults emerge around bloom of cv.
+'Red Delicious'.
 There are typically two generations per year.
 Adults are mostly active at dusk and dawn and they can disperse over considerable distances.
 Females lay eggs on leaves, or occasionally on fruit.

 Larvae wander to fruit and begin chewing through the skin and tunneling to the center of fruit to feed on the flesh and seeds.
 As they mature, they push frass out of the entry hole.
 After 3 to 4 weeks, the larvae leave the fruit to seek a sheltered spot on the tree or leaf litter to spin cocoons.
 Fruit infested by larvae may drop prematurely.

 The larvae may overwinter in the cocoon, or they may emerge in 2 to 3 weeks as a new flight of adults.
 These adults are active in July and August.
 In areas that accumulate more heat units, there may even be a third generation.
-Larvae of this brood often penetrate fruit but do not complete development before harvest or the onset of winter.
+Larvae of this latter generation penetrate fruit but may not have enough time to complete development before harvest or the onset of winter.